 Building inspections can be done thoroughly and quickly at no inconvenience.
 A home building inspection can take 1.5 to 2 hours for a typical residential home with three bedrooms.

-Inspections may take longer with bigger properties, but the experts at Vital Building & Pest Inspections are committed to working as efficiently as possible.
+Inspections may take longer with bigger properties, but the experts at Vital Building Inspections Sydney are committed to working as efficiently as possible.
 Other factors which may influence the length of inspection include the age of the property and the number of problems encountered.